 Our friend Shinya stayed with us on his way back from the the 2006 World Conference Against Nuclear Weapons in Hiroshima.
 He wanted to visit a couple of famous Shinto shrines in Nagoya, so we went with him to Tagata Shrine on Wed. morning.
 We didn't know till we got there that Tagata is a fertility shrine featuring some startling representations of the male member--so if you're viewing with the younger members of your household you may want to send them to bed before scrolling down or you'll have some 'splainin to do.
-Here's Caitlin and Shinya in front of the main shrine building.
-The stacked up barrels are rice barrels symbolizing abundance.

 Here's the main float from this years festival parade.
 Every March there is a huge (thousands of people) festival at this shrine and a six foot long, 600 pound thingy is carried by rotating shifts of 60 or so men through the city.
-They make a fresh one every year from a single hinoki tree.
-Click here for an interesting, scholarly write up on the history and symbolism of the festival.
+They make a fresh one every year from a single

 Here's Shinya getting some good luck for the coming year.